RasmuS2024/php-project-57/README.md

 export DATABASE_URL='postgresql://user:password@localhost:5432/db_name'
 make start
 ```
-At http://localhost:8000 the Page Analyzer will start.
+At http://localhost:8000 the Task Manager will start.
 The IP address and port are configured in the Makefile